adamglenn/ur-admissions/content/information-for/test-detail-blocks.md

     tint_opacity: 0.5
 detail_blocks:
   - _bookshop_name: design-system/column/rich-text
+    text: |-
-    text: Text.
+      Text.
 How fast can I type?
 How fast can I type?
 Test type.
 How fast?

+      ## Here is a heading.

+      Here is some more text.
   - _bookshop_name: design-system/column/accordion
     panels:
       - title: Panel 1 Title